3B4B/circle-button-ad/TeamNotes.md

 - Following our code review, we both pushed our code to our branches and merged our changes based on what we felt works best going forward.

+#### Class on Tuesday (9/21):
+*What we learned:*
+  - Using the <slot> tag to improve progressive enhancement
+  - How to prevent tabbing to link and button with tabindex
+  - How to create replicants of the button in index.html and changing the text/link with <slot> tags *Plans going forward:*
+  - Add in dark mode/high contrast accessibility
+  - Improve responsiveness on resize (button text moves at incredibly large scales)
+  - Get more comfortable with using shadowRoot

 #### *Individual Contributions*
 - Ashad: Have all button attributes ready to go; currently adding css to view the button.